-Carrier Sense (CS) is used as a sync word qualifier and for CCA and can be asserted based on two conditions, which can be individually adjusted:
+The Carrier Sense (CS) flag is used as a sync word qualifier and for CCA.
+The CS flag can be set based on two conditions, which can be individually adjusted:

 - CS is asserted when the RSSI is above a programmable absolute threshold, and deasserted when RSSI is below the same threshold (with hysteresis). - CS is asserted when the RSSI has increased with a programmable number of dB from one RSSI sample to the next, and de-asserted when RSSI has decreased with the same number of dB.
-This setting is not dependent on the absolute signal level and is thus useful to detect signals in environments with time varying noise floor.
+This setting is not dependent on the absolute signal level and is thus useful to detect signals in environments with a time varying noise floor.

 Carrier Sense can be used as a sync word qualifier that requires the signal level to be higher than the threshold for a sync word search to be performed.
-The signal can also be observed on one of the GDO pins by setting IOCFGx.GDOx_CFG=14 and in the status register bit PKTSTATUS.CS.
+The signal can also be observed on one of the GDO pins by setting

+IOCFGx.GDOx_CFG=14 and in the status register bit PKTSTATUS.CS.

-Other uses of Carrier Sense include the TX-if-CCA function (see Section 17.5 on page 39) and the optional fast RX termination (see Section 19.7 on page 45).
+Other uses of Carrier Sense include the TX-if-CCA function (see Section 17.5 on page 38) and the optional fast RX termination (see Section 19.7 on page 44).

-CS can be used to avoid interference from other RF sources in the ISM bands.
+CS can be used to avoid interference from e.g. WLAN.